bekahsealey/specia-child/README.md

 			* For each slider image, click the drop down button under "Select Page..." and select the page desired.
 (When content is entered on the corresponding page, it will be pulled up in the image overlay.)
 			* Click "Select Color" under "Slider Background Color"
 				* Click the White square on the line of squares
-			* refer to [original theme documentation](http://docs.speciatheme.com/lite/#document-6) for further help and screenshots
+			* refer to [original theme documentation 6](http://docs.speciatheme.com/lite/#document-6) for further help and screenshots
 			* Click "Save & Publish" at the top right corner of the Customize side panel
 			* Click the back arrow next to "Customizing > Home Section Slider Section" directly below the "Save & Publish" button
 		2. Click "Call Action Section"